Skip to main content

 Excused Absences (applies to both CRTA Fellows and Visiting Fellows)

 • Vacation/Sick Leave: Fellows are not employees and so they do not earn annual or sick leave.
 However, at the discretion of the mentor, a Fellow may be excused for the following: 1) Federal holidays, 2) illness, 3) personal emergencies, and 4) vacations when awards are for more than 90 days.
-Fellows should receive a minimum of two weeks excused absence annually for vacations.
+Generally, fellows are allotted 20 days of leave per year.
 For Visiting Fellows, DIS must be notified and concur with extended absences of over five weeks in order to avoid violation of immigration.

 • Travel: Payment of travel to attend scientific meetings or to train at a remote site is at the discretion of the NCI and is subject to availability of funds.
 This process generally takes several months of advance planning and requires approval by your advisor.

-• Maternity Leave: Fellows will be granted paid leave, full time, excused absence for the birth or adoption of a child, with flexibility being determined by the mentor.
+• Family Leave: Fellows will be granted paid leave, full time, excused absence for the birth or adoption of a child, with flexibility being determined by the mentor.
 See CRTA manual for details.

 Well-being Resources: The NIH OITE offers many resources to help you proactively tend to your stress management and address barriers to your well-being.
 We believe that you will find strategies to thrive at NIH if you are proactive, regularly take time to tend to your well-being, and are open to new strategies as you recognize new challenges.
 We encourage all NIH trainees and fellows to regularly participate in programs to learn well-being and resilience skills.